leleliu008/ppkg/README.md

 *   **view the formula of the given package**

-        xcpkg formula-view curl
+        ppkg formula-view curl
-        xcpkg formula-view curl --no-color
+        ppkg formula-view curl --no-color

 *   **edit the formula of the given package**

-        xcpkg formula-edit curl
+        ppkg formula-edit curl
-        xcpkg formula-edit curl --editor=/usr/local/bin/vim
+        ppkg formula-edit curl --editor=/usr/local/bin/vim

-    **Note**: xcpkg do NOT save your changes, which means that your changes may be lost after the formula repository is updated!
+    **Note**: ppkg do NOT save your changes, which means that your changes may be lost after the formula repository is updated!

 *   **list all avaliable formula repositories**